p-argento/uni/SCI/text mining using texttidy.md

 ```

+### facet_wrap
+In the code you provided, `facet_wrap` is a function used in the `ggplot2` package in R. It is used to create a multi-panel plot by wrapping the facets (subsets of the data) into multiple panels.
+This allows you to create separate plots for different subsets of your data.
+In `facet_wrap(~ sentiment, scales = "free")`
+- `~ sentiment` specifies that you want to create separate panels for each level of the "sentiment" variable.
+- `scales = "free"` specifies that each panel should have its own scale.
+This means that the scales (e.g., axes) for each panel will be determined independently based on the data in that panel, rather than being fixed across all panels.

+### fct_reorder
 In the provided code snippet, the `fct_reorder()` function from the `forcats` package is used to reorder the levels of the "word" variable based on the counts of each word.
 This function is typically used to reorder factor levels based on some summary statistic, such as counts, means, or medians.

 ## chapter 4